hakkane84/navigator-sia/README.md

 It is composed by the following 3 elements:

 * A blockchain indexer that collects information from API calls to Sia, processes them and saves them to an SQL database.
 It performs both the initial indexing task and real-time indexing of new blocks added to the blockchain.
 It is initialized in the file `navigator.js`
 * A RESTful server with multiple endpoints that executes queries to the SQL database, processes them and serves them to the user as a JSON object.
-It is contained as a module of `navigator.js`
+It is initialized in the file `modules/restserver.js`
 * A single-page web frontend that collects the user request, makes API calls and visualizes the returned JSON in a user-friendly fashion.
 The visualization is customized for the type of blockchain object queried.
 It is optional to use, and it is contained on the `web/` folder

 ## Technical details